Core concepts

 Contexts as implicits

-Just like the DOM, function execution forms a tree, where each function call is a node, and its children are the functions that it calls.
-We'll call this the callstack tree.
+Just like the DOM, function execution forms a tree, where each function call is a node and its children are the functions that it calls, e.g. the callstack tree.

 In this mental model, contexts can be thought of as implicit parameters that are in scope for all functions below a certain part of the callstack tree.
 These are essentially like contextual parameters in Scala and similar functional languages.

-import { createContext, withContexts, computed } from 'signalium';
+import { createContext, withContexts, reactive } from 'signalium';

 const LogContext = createContext('root');